samuliheljo/playgrounds/README.md

 ## What are playgrounds?

-They are my "hacking experiments", something that I quickly build in order to play with some technology.
-They are my therapeutic coding hobbies, where I can "forget normal projects constraints" without worring that someone has to maintain them.
+They are my "hacking experiments", something that I quickly built in order to play with some technology.
+They are my therapeutic coding hobbies, where I can "forget normal project constraints" without worring that someone has to maintain them.

+## Code quality

+I won't be refactoring this stuff, code quality is POC level

+## Will they work?

+Maybe.
+At least they worked at some point in time

 ## Why?